Hardcoreprawn/architecture/input/posts/solutions/architecture-decision-records.md

 ## Providing short, contextual decisions

-Using a sustainable format is essential to keep decisions documentation light and relevant.
+Using a sustainable format is essential to keep decision documentation light and relevant.
 Here are some examples:

 ### Y-Statements